 *Note that it can take up to 30 minutes before the bus departs the given locations.

 Day 1: REYKJAVIK-LANDMANNALAUGAR AND FROM LANDMANNALAUGAR TO HRAFNTINNUSKER

-The tour starts by the Reykjavík tourist info at the City Hall (Ráðhúsið) on Vonarstræti at 7.00.
+Our journey starts at Reykjavík's tourist info at the City Hall (Ráðhúsið) on Vonarstræti at 7.00.
 The City Hall is located by the big pond (Tjörnin) and is within walking distance of most hotels and guesthouses in central Reykjavík.
 After introductions, we board the scheduled bus that takes us to Landmannalaugar.
 We also offer pick up at selected locations around Reykjavik (see other pick up locations in tour description).
 The drive from Reykjavik takes about 3-4 hours, on the way we drive along the south coast and then turn inland and pass Iceland’s most active volcano, Hekla.
 Our hike starts in Landmannalaugar as we walk through this geothermal wonderland and look at the colorful mountains and steaming hot springs.
 We walk by the beautiful hot spring Stórihver before crossing into the obsidian desert by Hrafntinnusker.
 We put up the first camp at the campsite in Hrafntinnusker, one of the most remote campsites in Iceland.

 (L, r, D) Distance: 12 km (7.5 mi) Walking time: 4-5 hrs Ascent: 470 m (1540').

 Day 2: HRAFNTINNUSKER - ALFTAVATN (WHOOPER SWAN LAKE)